 A lateral is an underground pipe that is part of your home's plumbing.
 It conveys wastewater from your home to the sewer system.
-If you own your home, you also own your lateral from your home's internal plumbing to the connection with KUB's sewer.
+If you own your home, you also own your lateral from the end of your home's internal plumbing to the connection with KUB's sewer.
 [See diagram below.]